chitranshu-codes/volleyball-game-tracking/README.md

 ### 3. Camera Angles (Side vs. Broadcast)

 * **Side View (Success):** The system performs excellently on side-view footage where the teams are separated Left vs. Right.
 * **Broadcast/Third-Person View (Failure):** In standard TV angles (from behind the server), the depth compression makes it nearly impossible for a single camera to accurately measure distance.
 Players in the back row look like giants compared to players near the net due to perspective distortion.
+Tactical map creation was not possible with only behind the server view.

 ### 4. High-Resolution Processing